Weimax Wines & Spirits

 DOMAINE LES TERRASSES D'EOLE

 Though the vines are old, the winery is brand new.
 Owned by the Saurel family, the fruit from these vines in the Côtes du Ventoux village of Mazan used to be delivered to the local grower's cooperative winery until 1998.
-Young Stephane Saurel is interested to make his own wine and he seems to be on the right track.
-The winery takes its name from the God of Wind, "Eole."
+Then Stephane Saurel took over the family domaine, named after the god of wind, Eole.

 With dad in the vineyards and the son in the cellar, these guys have an unusually good, rather "serious" quality Côtes du Ventoux wine.